 Typically, this scheme is perpetrated by scam artists who try to use your personal information to claim unemployment benefits.
 If you receive an unexpected prepaid card for unemployment benefits, see an unexpected deposit from your state in your bank account, or receive IRS Form 1099-G for unemployment compensation that you did not apply for, report it to your state unemployment insurance office as soon as possible.

 Charity scammers pose as legitimate charitable organizations in order to solicit donations from unsuspecting donors.
 These scam artists often take advantage of ongoing tragedies and/or disasters, such as a devastating tornado or the COVID-19 pandemic.
-Be wary of charities with names that are similar to more familiar or nationally known organizations.
-Before donating to a charity, make sure it is legitimate and never donate cash, gift cards, or funds by wire transfer.
+Fortune 500 employees and retirees should be wary of charities with names that are similar to more familiar or nationally known organizations.
+Before donating to a charity, Fortune 500 employees and retirees should make sure it is legitimate and never donate cash, gift cards, or funds by wire transfer.
 The IRS website has a tool to assist you in checking out the status of a charitable organization at irs.gov/charities-and-nonprofits.

 Protecting yourself from scams

-Fortunately, there are some things you can do to help protect yourself from scams, including those that target taxpayers:
+Fortunately, there are some things that Fortune 500 employees and retirees can do to help protect themselves from scams, including those that target taxpayers:

 - Don't click on suspicious or unfamiliar links in emails, text messages, or instant messaging services — visit government websites directly for important information